kippyan/DataScienceCapstone/camera_setup.md

 ![](./image/11.png)

 It's now possible to add the data desired for training the model with.
+This project was intended for converting handwritten data on paper forms into spreadsheets.
+The forms were scanned into PDF and then converted to JPG to make it easier for a machine learning program to read them.
+CSV files were created manually for each of the forms.
+Each set of documents was added to a folder and uploaded to the bucket.

 ### 2.2: Entering the Sagemaker Studio